 I also want to be financially savvy and have multiple sources of income.
-I’d like some passive income, I’d like to earn money through speaking and writing and I’d love to have various other assets, investments and other means of generating an income.
+I’d like some passive income.
+I would like to earn money through speaking and writing.
+It’s my dream to have various other assets, investments and other means of generating an income.

 As I increase my skill-set, so should my value?
 Right?
 But for a long while it has not, and that has been down to the fact that I simply do not value myself in the way that I should.
 I still fall into the trap of perceiving my overall value at a certain level.

 When I perceive myself at a certain value, I sell myself at that value.

 When I increase my internal self worth, I will automatically begin to sell myself and my skills at that value.

 How do you increase your self worth and your perception of value?

 This comes from deep rooted beliefs about yourself.
 Only when you change or amend those, will you change your perception of your self worth.

 I don’t necessarily believe it is all about your skills, or your confidence level etc (although both of those do help very much).
 I know very talented people who do not believe in themselves.

 You have to begin by changing what you believe about yourself and there is a simple method to do that.
 Just like anything else, it involves practice.